elnormous/bin2h/README.md

     	-z				Add zero to the end of the array

 ## License
-bin2h codebase is licensed under the BSD license.
-Please refer to the LICENSE file for detailed information.
+bin2h is released to the Public Domain.